djragsdale/design-patterns/martin-fowler_patterns-of-enterprise-application-architecture/_working/sample-architecture/README.md

 1. `CREATE USER dev WITH PASSWORD 'password' CREATEDB;`
 1. `CREATE DATABASE sample_db OWNER dev;`;

+Once installed, use `brew services start postgresql` to start mysql and `brew services stop postgresql` to stop it.

+> Note: When querying tables that have camelCase names, you must use quotes, e.g. `select * from "paymentMethod";`.

 ### Install MySQL

 1. `brew install mysql`